Praqma/smallstep-ca-demo/README.md

 If you have zero access to the internet then your only option is to run an internal CA and distribute the root and intermediate certificates to **all** the hosts on the internal network.

-The same is true if you do **not** want to publish internal domains publicly or you do **not** directly control the DNS and can not add the TXT record in an automated way.
+The same is true if you do **not** want to publish internal domains publicly or you do **not** directly control the DNS and can **not** add the TXT record in an automated way.

+With an internal CA the web services can use the HTTP-01 challenge.
+It is a bit simpler as there is no DNS provider involved.
+Instead the file that contains the token, concatenated with the thumbprint of the authorization key, is stored on the server requesting the certificate.
+The CA will retrieve the file from the server.

+All you really need is.

+* A CA which supports ACME.
+* The root and/or intermediate certificates distributed to the trust store of the hosts on the internal network.

 # Solution
 The solution I chose is a full Certificate Authority on the internal network.

 * A lot of companies already have internal certificates they distribute to hosts on the internal network.
 The only piece that is missing is the ACME support.

-* This allows HTTP-01 challenge which is simpler.
-Does not require making an internal domain public and does not require a DNS provider that supports the ACME protocol.

 * Distributing the certificates (rsync often) from one exposed ACME client to the hosts that needs them is just an added complexity.

+* There is a Certificate Authority (CA), provided by [Smallstep](https://github.com/smallstep/certificates), which supports the [ACME](https://en.wikipedia.org/wiki/Automated_Certificate_Management_Environment) protocol.
+It is **open source**, lightweight, and provides multiple ways to provision and manage certificates.

+* The Smallstep CA was built for DevOps and Modern Systems.
+It can packaged into a container, run on a K8's cluster, automated with provisioning tools like Chef, Ansible, Puppet, etc.

 # Demo(s)

-The demo(s) in this repository use a Certificate Authority (CA), provided by [Smallstep](https://github.com/smallstep/certificates), which supports the [ACME](https://en.wikipedia.org/wiki/Automated_Certificate_Management_Environment) protocol.
+First off.
 Kudos to [Smallstep](https://smallstep.com/) for providing their CA as an **open source** implementation.
 I encourage you to take a look at there website and see what they have going on.

 I have dockerized the CA and created docker-compose file to easily spin it up.
 There is an entrypoint script to initialize the CA with some values defined in a `.env` file.